sententia/Cordova-Clone/README.md

 Very little, in fact you most probably already have it.
 If you're using Phonegap 3.0 or above you already have the requirements.
 Phonegap 3.0 CLI needs **Node.js** and so does Cordova-Clone.
 That's it!

+Ohh yeah, I'm build it in Chrome so I'm leaning more to that when developing, however it should be consistent through out the browsers, but not checking so you know.

 How to use?
 ============